Customer Service Recoveryan xAPI-Enabled Scenario-based eLearning Experience

 From there, the client reviewed and approved the text-based storyboard created with the help of the subject matter expert.

-Visual Mockups: Adobe XD - Adobe Illustrator
+Visual Assets: Adobe Illustrator

-After the client approved the text-based storyboard, I moved into creating mockups for the scenario-based eLearning.
 The client and I discussed using their brand’s color schemes with additional supporting colors, typefaces, and visual assets.
+I used Adobe Illustrator to manipulate various assets and to create custom visuals for the project.

 Full-slide Visual Asset